-Anti-doping rule violations asserted against International-Level Athletes or other Persons may, with the consent of the Athlete or other Person, the Anti-Doping Organization with results management Results Management responsibility, and WADA, and any other Anti-Doping Organization that would have had a right to appeal a first instance hearing decision to CAS, be heard directly at CAS under CAS procedures, with no requirement for a prior hearing.
-52
+Organization that would have had a right to appeal a first instance hearing decision to CAS, be heard and WADA, be heard in a single hearing directly at CAS, with no requirement for a prior hearing.

-ARTICLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS44
+ARTICLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS

-An anti-doping rule violation in Individual Sports in connection with an In-Competition test automatically leads to Disqualification of the result obtained in that Competition with all resulting Consequences, including forfeiture of any medals, points and prizes.53
+An anti-doping rule violation in Individual Sports in connection with an In-Competition test automatically leads to Disqualification of the result obtained in that Competition with all resulting Consequences, including forfeiture of any medals, points and prizes.

-ARTICLE 10 SANCTIONS ON INDIVIDUALS 54
+ARTICLE 10 SANCTIONS ON INDIVIDUALS

-10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs 45
+10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs

-An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results obtained
+An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.1. $\frac{22}{3}$